akoskm/akoskm.github.io/_posts/2019-09-23-heroku-custom-domain-ssl-certificate.md

  ▸    Run heroku domains:wait 'my-heroku-app.akoskm.com' to wait for completion
 ```

-Step 4.
+## Step 4.

-Go to the DNS zone editor of your domain and add a CNAME entry.
+Wherever you bought your domain, it should have a DNS editor.
+Open it and add a CNAME entry.
 The naming in your DNS editor might be different but here are the only a few things you have to fill:

 ```
 Zone name: my-heroku-app.akoskm.com